ArnabChatterjee20k/Fileshare/README.md

   { subject: "user_2flmyRfk8LXMNE9Xq06nKk0J4rn", issuer: "https://reminiscent-pony-148.convex.cloud" }

+### Importance of export in the convex functions
+Export make them available to be pushable to the remote convex

+### Making the File Upload or createfile function more robust
+* We cant run action inside a mutation because mutation is transactional while action is not.
+We can make fetch calls inside actions but not in mutations.
+So to run action inside the mutation we can schedule it
+* Current working = db file record insertion -> action scheduled and call
+* Problem -> What if the scheduled action fail??
+If db record insertion failed then the action will not get scheduled but not vice versa as action is not transactional.
+* Since we cant implement transactions in convex externally, we can issue delete queries but it is still prone to errors

 ### More things to do

+* [ ] Adding preview snapshot of pdf or csv or other files by taking a snapshot
 * [ ] Add import pdf from notion
 * [ ] Add vector search

+### File and type preview logic
+* File uploaded to storage
+* Determine the file type and add to the db
+* Take a snapshot or the thumnail shot of the file(ex-> csv,image,pdf,docx,etc)
+* If zip or some other files they a default icon